DUID & Prescription Medications

 - Increase understanding and develop a strategy to comply with the court’s conditions

-If you are facing a DUI involving the use of prescription medications, be sure to consult with a DUI attorney experienced in handling such complex cases, and who has a track record of success with these specialized types of DUI cases.
+If you are facing a DUI involving the use of prescription medications (or over-the-counter medications), be sure to consult with a DUI attorney experienced in handling such complex cases, and who has a track record of success with these specialized types of DUI cases

 What Types of Prescription Medications Can Lead to a DUI?